EMitchell44/EMitchell44/README.md

 - 👋 Hi, I’m @EMitchell44
 - 👀 I’m interested in ...
-Python, JavaScript, data science, pentesting.
+Python, JavaScript, web development, security.
 - 🌱 I’m currently learning ...
-Python.
-JavaScript is next.
-From there, I'd like to build up my repertoire of attacks.
+JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...